 - Create a special schedule for heavy days: Inform students that they have to allow additional time on heavy homework days.
 Make them take 15 minutes breaks after every hour.
 Stay positive and teach them how to get motivated to do homework.

 - Avoid distractions: It includes no television, music, cell phone, computer, games, friends, or guests in the vicinity.
 If required make them talk with their classmates over the phone to carry a discussion regarding the homework.

 - Writing should be kid’s job: Parents should not write their assignments.
 They should only offer them directions and assist in learning.

-- Always encourage them and monitor their activities: Keep a track on their activities, the assignments they are doing and the marks they have scored in tests.
+- Always encourage them and monitor their activities: Keep a track on their activities, the assignments they are doing, and the marks they have scored in tests.
 Appreciate them when they have completed their assignments on time.
-Allot special time to answer their questions regarding the studies.
+Allot a special time to answer their questions regarding the studies.
 Do not make yourself available throughout the day.
 It makes them lazy.

 - Prove yourself a good example: What you do, your kids follow it more diligently.
 If you look for excuses to stay away from your chores, they are likely to do the same.

 - Make a performance chart: Stick it on the wall.
 Make them write their academic achievements on daily basis and let them draw their own graph.